Schools Printed Music Licence (SPML)

 No. The licence was introduced to reduce the burden for schools.
 It means they don’t have to contact individual publishers to apply for permission each time they want to copy from a printed publication.

-Any school can submit data about works that are used under the licence.
-It is really important that PMLL has a record of what works have been copied and arranged under the licence in order to be able to pay the right people.
-The monies that we collect in licence fees are then distributed to our publisher members who in turn pay the writers and composer of the music.
-By reporting what you are using it means that songwriters and composers are being fairly recompensed for the use of their works.
+PMLL collects data on what works have been copied and arranged under the licence in order to be able to pay the right people.
+Monies collected in licence fees are distributed to publishers members, who in turn pay the composer / songwriter of that music.

 The licence covers the activities of an individual school.
-It does not cover copying for the purposes of taking part in activities organised at Music Hub level involving more than one school and copies made under the licence cannot be shared between schools.
+It does not cover copying for the purposes of taking part in activities organised at Music Hub level involving more than one school.
+Copies made under the licence cannot be shared between schools.
+For more information on the Music Services licence please contact VIki Smith at PMLL firstname.lastname@example.org or Music Mark (who administer the licence on behalf of PMLL) on email@example.com

 Some music publishers may be included in both the CCLI and the SPML repertoires.
 These are the differences: